 Use the time management tools, templates and examples here, and explore how best to adapt them for your own people's best benefit.

-Work with the delegates to identify problems, solutions and then agree commitment to making changes, which need to be supported by line managers.
+Work with the delegates to identify problems, and solutions and then agree on commitment to making changes, which need to be supported by line managers.
 Follow up with one-to-one mentoring and coaching (and involving managers to get their support).

 Particularly good improvements to time management can be achieved with small groups from the same department (max 4 training delegates) – comprising colleagues from the same work team.
 Small group sizes and short sessions, up to two hours each, enable a strong practical focus and results-based approach.
 Fortnightly sessions enable follow-up and identification of next actions and changes.

-It takes a while to change time management - on-going follow-up is critical or it remains theory.
-Delegates are helped by group discussion about time management issues, causes, and personal difficulties in implementing change and control, which also allows the trainer to identify and coach solutions.
+It takes a while to change time management – ongoing follow-up is critical or it remains a theory.
+Delegates are helped by a group discussion about time management issues, causes, and personal difficulties in implementing change and control, which also allows the trainer to identify and coach solutions.
 Identify practical improvements and then formalise commitments to make changes (no need to do it all at once - identify solutions one by one; seek improvements in stages rather than strive for one big all-or-nothing change).

-Look at the basics like diaries, wall-planners, a place to do big tasks free from interruptions (eg home), better control and use of systems: mobile phones, email, Outlook, etc - they can all undermine time-management if they become masters not tools; day-books and updating daily priorities lists, planning time-slots (for projects and routine activities) and keeping the time slots protected.
-Use flow diagrams to establish and plan time-slots for routine tasks.
+Look at the basics like diaries, wall-planners, a place to do big tasks free from interruptions (eg home), better control and use of systems: mobile phones, email, Outlook, etc. – they can all undermine time management if they become masters, not tools; day-books and updating daily priorities lists, planning time-slots (for projects and routine activities) and keeping the time slots protected.
+Use flow diagrams to establish and plan time slots for routine tasks.

-Time management training works when people can examine and develop solutions for their practical issues - identify problems, develop solutions, agree commitment to change, and arrange support (mutual within team, and from managers).
+Time management training works when people can examine and develop solutions for their practical issues - identify problems, develop solutions, agree on commitment to change, and arrange support (mutual within the team, and from managers).